BECOME A RAF ATHLETE

 HOW DOES THE REED ATHLETIC FUND WORK?

 To further the impact that financial support creates for developing athletes, Gary is partnering with like-minded individuals and businesses to support this cause through welcoming both short and long term financial commitments to the Fund.
-It should be noted, however, that four to eight year commitments will be most effective in maximizing an athlete’s potential to medal at a major championship.
+It should be noted, however, that four year commitments will be most effective in maximizing an athlete's potential to medal at a major championship.

 The Reed Athletics Fund will accept applications from athletes on an on-call basis.
 These applications will be assessed according to the three following core criteria: